radiocubito/wordful.radiocubito.com/resources/markdown/docs/installation.md

 ### Dashboard Authorization

-Wordful exposes a dashboard at `/wordful`.
+RadioCúbito Wordful exposes a dashboard at `/wordful`.
 By default, you will only be able to access this dashboard in the local environment.
 To use it in another environment, you need to register a gate check.

-You can determine which users of your application are allowed to view the Wordful dashboard by defining a gate check called `viewWordful` within your app/Providers/WordfulServiceProvider.php file:
+You can determine which users of your application are allowed to view the RadioCúbito Wordful dashboard by defining a gate check called `viewWordful` within your app/Providers/WordfulServiceProvider.php file:

 ```php
 // app/Providers/WordfulServiceProvider.php